-On the economic side, the options discussed here are relevant because they relate to categories such as tax incentives, including tax cuts, which be a concept because it involves more specific actions than incentives.
+On the economic side, the options discussed here are relevant because they relate to categories such as tax incentives, including tax cuts, which are a concept because they involve more specific actions than incentives.
 On the other hand, efforts are being made to save public green space in order to focus on green space in the least developed areas.
-In this regard, the principle of equity applies not only to the allocation of green spaces, but also to the allocation of resources to manage these green spaces.
+In this regard, the principle of equity applies not only to the allocation of green spaces but also to the allocation of resources to manage these green spaces.

-In terms of environment, there are two categories including ecosystem and environmental services.
+In terms of the environment, there are two categories, including ecosystems and environmental services.
 This is important because in environmental policy documents, the ecological balance category is considered an ecosystem perspective, usually after its tempting category.
-However, in the analyzed white paper, the ecosystem view seems to be a discourse bridge for environmental services to shift from sustainability to socio-cultural and economic environment.
-Its human centered power exceeds the ecological balance (ecosystem view), and ecological balance has never become the end of environmental policy.
+However, in the analyzed white paper, the ecosystem view seems to be a discourse bridge for environmental services to shift from sustainability to the socio-cultural and economic environment.
+Its human-centered power exceeds the ecological balance (ecosystem view), and ecological balance has never become the end of environmental policy.

-The white paper greening your city and green space management refers to the sustainable building certification scheme (PCES) white paper, of which the most popular category is sustainability with various associations^[6].
-However, this category has no similar relevance in the white paper greening your city and green space management, because the sustainability category is only associated with green space when referring to the roof, not green space on the ground.
-"Through this system, various types of buildings create green roofs, create environmental and social benefits for all, and help build a more sustainable and collective Mexico"^[7].
+The white paper Greening Your City and Green Space Management refers to the Sustainable Building Certification Scheme (PCES) white paper, of which the most popular category is sustainability with various associations[6].
+However, this category has no similar relevance in the white paper on greening your city and green space management because the sustainability category is only associated with green space when referring to the roof, not green space on the ground.
+"Through this system, various types of buildings create green roofs, create environmental and social benefits for all, and help build a more sustainable and collective Mexico"[7].

-The recurrence of quality of life categories and the zero existence of sustainability categories when referring to ground green areas in the white paper enable us to assess how certain categories are positioned as public policy objectives and as evaluation criteria.
-The previous examples show how concepts, categories and narratives provide continuity for public policy discourse, because they exist in all stages of public policy.
-There is no boundary from one to another, and it is possible to flow in many directions rather than a linear process.
+The recurrence of quality of life categories and the zero existence of sustainability categories when referring to ground-green areas in the white paper enable us to assess how certain categories are positioned as public policy objectives and as evaluation criteria.
+The previous examples show how concepts, categories, and narratives provide continuity for public policy discourse because they exist in all stages of public policy.
+There is no boundary from one to another, and it is possible to flow in many directions rather than in a linear process.

-7. Repeated narration in urban green space policy
+8. Repeated narration in urban green space policy